National Police Agency (South Korea): 1948–1974: Period of the Bureau of National Security

-On 14 November 1948, the Bureau of National Security is established after the transfer from the United States Police Administration Department.
-On November 18, the police agency is established in every South Korea city and province.
+On 14 November 1948, the Bureau of National Security was established after the transfer of power from the Police Administration Bureau.
+On November 18, the police agency is established in every South Korean city and province.

-When the Korean War broke out in 1950, Korean police were engaged in the war.
+When the Korean War broke out in 1950, South Korean policemen were engaged in the war.
 The Police Battle Force headquarters was established in Taebaek and Jiri Mountain.
 On 25 June 1950, around 3:00 AM, a police officer of Gangneung city, Jeon Daeuk, became the first combat casualty of the Korean War.
 In the whole period of the war, 10,618 officers were killed and 6,760 were injured.
 Some police engaged in wartime massacres, like Bodo League massacre.
 Kim Tae Sun, the chief of the Seoul Metropolitan Police, admitted to personally executing at least 12 "communists and suspected communists" after the outbreak of the war.

 After the Korean War armistice was signed on 27 July 1953.
-On 14 December 1953, the Policeman's Duties Execution Law was established, which regulated the duties of Korean police officers.
+On 14 December 1953, the Policeman's Duties Execution Law was established, which regulated the duties of South Korean policemen.

 In 1955, the National Institute of Scientific Inspection Service is established, now known as the National Forensic Service.
 In 1967, the Combat Police Squads are launched in every city and province.

 In 1972, the Police Special Academy was upgraded into the National Police College (not to be confused with the Korean National Police University).

 On 24 December 1974, due to the new Government Organization Act, the Commissioner General of the Headquarter of National Security(치안본부; Hanja: 治安本部) was upgraded to the status of a government position and elevated the head of department into the position of a government official.